 Any Relationship (including

 Immediate Family Relationships) with

 any Existing Director, Existing Conflict Undertaking

 Executive Officer, the Issuer and/or of Interest (in the Format

 Country Substantial Shareholder of (including any set out in

-- the Listed Issuer or of any of its
+of Principal the Listed Issuer or of any of its Competing Appendix 7.7)

-Name of Director of Principal Residence - Competing Business) Appendix 7.7) under Rule 720(1)
+Name of Director Residence Principal Subsidiaries Business) under Rule 720(1)

-Principal Subsidiaries Brother of Mr Cheong Pin Chuan, No Submitted to the
+Mr Cheong Sim Eng Singapore Brother of Mr Cheong Pin Chuan, No Submitted to the

-Mr Cheong Sim Eng Singapore who is a Director and Substantial INO
+who is a Director and Substantial Company

-Company

 Shareholder of the Company.

 Brother of Mr Cheong Kim Pong,

 who is a Substantial Shareholder

 of the Company.

 Brother of Ms Cheong Hooi Kheng,

 who is a Director of the Company.

-who is a Birector of the company.

 Brother of Ms Cheong Puay Kheng,

 who is a key executive officer of the

 Company and HFLIL, which is

 also a Substantial Shareholder

 of the Company.

-3

 Director of HFLIL, which is also

 a Substantial Shareholder of the

 Company, and immediate family

 member of a director of HFLIL and a

 shareholder of HFLIL holding less than

 1% of the shares in HFLIL.